OmarBobk/karmantelekom.tr/Docs/tasks.md

       - **DONE** new user registration process
     - **DONE** ##BUG## shop manager: you can't assign a salesperson to a shop.
     - **TODO** Notifications:
-      - **TODO** New notification should be created when a new user is registered and the status of the shop (created or not yet).
+      - **TODO** New notification should be sent to admin when a new user is created.
+      - **DONE** New notification should be sent to admin when a new shop is created.
-      - **TODO** New notification should be sent to a salesperson when we assign him to a shop.
+      - **DONE** New notification should be sent to a salesperson when we assign him to a shop.
+      - **DONE** if a salesperson clicks on the "admin assigned you to a shop" notification, it should redirect him to the shop page.
+      - **TODO** when shop owner create a new order, a notification should be sent to the assigned salesperson.
+      - **TODO** when a salesperson creates a new order, a notification should be sent to the shop owner.
 - **TODO** Implements the new font type to the frontend.
 - **TODO** Translate the website to Turkish.
 - **TODO** Profile page for shop owners.